 Holbein, Portrait of Sir Thomas Elyot, 1532–34

-Within this melting pot of change were alterations to the Bible.
+Within this melting pot of change were alterations to the Bible (for full details see History of Christian Bible Publications with References to Media Codes and Conventions).
 From the 400s through to the 1500s, the Bible was primarily available was the Latin, the Vulgate.
 The first English translation is credited to William Tyndale (1494 – 1536).
 Because English , as language, was still forming Tyndale had to invent some words to express ideas, like scapegoat and passover.

 By the time the Kind James version of the Bible was printed in 1611, many aspects of the Bible had changed.
 For example, Moses lost his horns.